ABOUT THE ARTIST

 After being represented by renowned Dominion Gallery for over 20 years, she is currently with Dimension Plus Gallery in Montreal.
 Stromberg continues to work on public and private commissions.

 CREATIVITY AND VISION

 Stromberg's multi-layered creativity is exhibited in other artistic fields.
 Most notably, her early knowledge and passion for poetry, which led her to write the official biography of Canadian poet Louis Dudek who she chose as the subject of her Master of Arts thesis.
 She was invited to present the Hugh McLennan lecture at McGill University about this book.
-Her acute artistic vision has resulted in her recent interest in Photography.
-Stromberg was invited to lecture about her 35+ years career to the The Woman's Art Society at the McCord Museum, 2016.
-"Dancing in the Rain" and "Rayons de Lumière" become part of the Cape Breton University Art Collection 2017.
-'Heartbeats' joined MUHC Art Collection 2019.
-To date, Stromberg's repertoire of sculptures numbers 547 and counting.
-She is presently working on other private commissions.
+Her acute artistic vision has also resulted in a recent interest in photography.

-Each year, Stromberg dedicates part of her time to teaching sculpture to both children and adults, feeling the importance of 'giving back' to the community.
+Feeling the importance of giving back, Stromberg dedicates part of her time each year to teaching sculpture to children and adults from her community.

 "I walked into the Hyde Collection Museum one day in Glens Falls to see the current show, as I looked straight ahead, through the museum just past the main entrance, there was my white Greek Marble sculpture: ADIRONDACK NATURE: on exhibit in the Modern/Contemporary Sculpture Show."